 CQEs also must demonstrate a working knowledge of reliability, maintainability, and risk management, including key terms and definitions, modeling, systems design, assessment tools, and reporting.

-Ultimately, the ASQ wants to ensure that CQEs will be able to observe, obtain, and analyze data using quantitative methods across a spectrum of highly-variable business settings to keep the process of analysis and improvement in motion.
+Ultimately, the ASQ wants to ensure that CQEs can observe, obtain, and analyze data using quantitative methods across a spectrum of highly-variable business settings to keep the process of analysis and improvement in motion.

 Step 6: Renew CQE Certification (Every Three Years).

 A certified quality engineer credential from the ASQ must be renewed every three years.
-This is so that practical and professional knowledge are always at the same level.
+This is so that practical and professional knowledge is always at the same level.

 Some major industries that employ CQEs include manufacturing, aviation, space, defense, pharmaceutical manufacturers, oil, automotive, biomedical devices, natural gas, chemical energy, industrial equipment, engineering firms, construction companies, and tools.

-Certified quality engineers often find themselves working in a managerial capacity, supervising other certified quality assurance professionals, and organizing the finer details of complex projects.
-According to PayScale, ASQ-certified quality assurance engineers earned an average annual income of $86,000.
+Certified quality engineers often work in a managerial capacity, supervising other certified quality assurance professionals, and organizing the finer details of complex projects.
+According to PayScale, ASQ-certified quality assurance engineers earned an average annual income of $89,000.